How SAP Partners Use Inbound Marketing To Drive New Business

 We Found 179 SAP Partner Companies Already Use Our Website!

 We knew a lot of SAP Partner employees had visited our site over the years, but we didn't realize just how many!
-Though we have been able to identify over 24,000 mostly SAP Customers who have visited our website and downloaded content that we produced, we had never really focused on SAP Partners, except as Inbound Marketing clients of ours, of which we already have quite a few.
+Though we have been able to identify over 28,000 mostly SAP Customers who have visited our website and downloaded content that we produced, we had never really focused on SAP Partners, except as potential Inbound Marketing clients of ours, of which we already have quite a few.
 We also know from using another company that allows us to go beyond the Hubspot tracking code that, in fact, 300,000 plus companies have visited our company over the years.

 Hubspot's Competitor Analysis Tool Really Helped With This Exercise